HairySpoon/htlfc/docs/INSTALL.md

 ## File Association
 If you intend to launch HTLFC by clicking on a `.maff`, `.mht` or `.war` file, it will be necessary to create an association between these types and `htlfc-b`.
 This will convert the selected file on the fly and chain to your default browser.

-* Windows and MacOS users can create this association through File Manager or right-click and "Open With".
+* Windows and MacOS users can create this association through *File Manager* or right-click and "Open With".
-* Operating systems that follow the Freedesktop specification require an update to their MIME database.
+* Operating systems which follow the Freedesktop specification require an update to their MIME database.
 Read on.

-From the GitHub repository (or your local copy if you used the Manual Method), visit the `share/mime` sub-directory and copy the `.xml` files to one of:
+From the GitHub repository (or your local copy if you used the Manual Method), visit the `share/mime` sub-directory and copy the `.xml` files into any `$XDG_DATA_DIRS` on your system, for example:

 * `~/.local/share/mime/packages`  - for a specific user
 * `/usr/share/mime/packages/`  - system wide.